PART OF THE COMPULSORY LEVEL II PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN FUNCTIONAL OSTEOPATHY FOR THE CANINE PATIENT.

-This module is the final aspect of the Level II pathway.
-It includes case based evaluation (and critical reflection of one’s learning). in-depth osteopathic considerations and an opportunity to demonstrate your mastery via an open teaching clinic & viva assessment. successful completion leads to a Certificate of Competence from the ESO/AOi.
+Module 7 is a compulsory part of the Level II Diploma Pathway.
+It includes case-based discussion, evaluation (and critical reflection of one’s learning), in-depth osteopathic considerations and an opportunity to demonstrate your mastery via an open teaching clinic & viva assessment.
+Successful completion leads to a Certificate of Attendance from the AOI – when taken in isolation or as part of the Level II Diploma in Functional Osteopathy for the Canine Patient, which is validated by the ESO.

 This page contains of lot of information.
 All of which you MUST read if you are serious about applying.
 This shortcut list is just for ease, for those seeking quick answers to key questions: